eraofchaos/eraofchaos.github.io/heroes/Gelu.md

 ### Skin 2: **Scout Team**

- **Description:** Sharpshooters under Gelu's command bring fear to the hearts of their enemies.
-Multiple enemy officers have been killed by their arrows from far behind the front line.
+ **Description:** <span style="color: #ffffff;font-size:20px">Sharpshooters under Gelu's command bring fear to the hearts of their enemies.
+Multiple enemy officers have been killed by their arrows from far behind the front line. </span>

  **Skin features:**